Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/BinomialTreeEngine/README.md

 ### Step 2 :
 Call the Makefile.
 For example:

-	make run TARGET=sw_emu PLATFORMS=xilinx_u200_xdma_201830_2 DT=double PE=1

 	make run TARGET=hw_emu PLATFORMS=xilinx_u200_xdma_201830_2 DT=double PE=1

 	make all TARGET=hw PLATFORMS=xilinx_u200_xdma_201830_2 DT=double PE=1

-The Makefile supports software emulation, hardware emulation and hardware targets ('sw_emu', 'hw_emu' and 'hw', respectively).
+The Makefile supports hardware emulation and hardware targets ('hw_emu' and 'hw', respectively).
 Additionally, several parameters are used to configure the host and/or kernel build.
 Most have restricted acceptable values and several must be consistent with others for the build to succeed.

 | Makefile parameter | Default | Kernel/Host | Decription                                   | Valid Values                                |
 |--------------------|---------|-------------|----------------------------------------------|---------------------------------------------|